Tom Brady and Gisele Bündchen announce divorce after 13 years of marriage: "We have grown apart"

 "We wish only the best for each other as we pursue whatever new chapters in our lives that are yet to be written," he said.

-In her own statement, Bündchen said she has "much gratitude" for the pair's time together.
+In her own statement, the 42-year-old Bündchen said she has "much gratitude" for the pair's time together.

 "The decision to end a marriage is never easy but we have grown apart and while it is, of course, difficult to go through something like this, I feel blessed for the time we had together and only wish the best for Tom always," she wrote.